Resident Evil 9: Requiem vs Silent Hill f

 Pick Resident Evil 9: Requiem if

-- You loved Resident Evil 4's action and RE2's horror mix.
+- You loved Resident Evil 4's action and Resident Evil 2's horror.

-- You want separate campaigns with distinct playstyles.
+- You want separate campaigns for Leon and Grace.

 Pick Silent Hill f if

-- Ryukishi07's name (Higurashi) means more than tight combat.
+- Ryukishi07's name from Higurashi/Umineko means more than tight combat.

-- Akira Yamaoka's soundtrack alone justifies the purchase.
+- Akira Yamaoka's soundtrack alone is worth the purchase.

 Bottom line